polca/replicate/README.md

 This repository lists data packages that can be used together with the library [unfold](https://github.com/polca/unfold) to reproduce scenario-based or prospective life-cycle assessment databases locally.

-Once you have identified the data package of interest (see table below), you can extract the databases in a `brightway2` project by doing the following:
+Once you have identified and downloaded the data package of interest (see table below), you can extract the databases in a `brightway2` project by doing the following:

 ```python